polprog/w60/README.md

 # HD-W60 reverse engineering

-# TODO
+## Todo

-- Find PA15 on headers(?)
+- Establish JTAG/SWD communication with TZ32
 - Find out LED assignments

 HD-W60 is a small, affordable LED controller board available from various online outlets.
 This repository aims to document, reverse engineer, and provide development tools the board, as it is a feature rich Wi-Fi enabled device.